bufbuild/docs.buf.build/docs/breaking/rules.md

 **Category: `FILE`**

 This checks that no file is deleted.
-Deleting a file will result in it's generated header file being deleted as well, which could break source code.
+Deleting a file results in its generated header file being deleted as well, which could break source code.

 ### `FILE_SAME_PACKAGE`